History Colorado creates a better future for Colorado by inspiring wonder in our past.

 The State Historical Fund historic preservation grants program has awarded over $286 million in grants to all 64 counties across Colorado, resulting in more than a $1.5 billion impact on Colorado’s economy since its inception in 1993.

-As the State Historic Preservation Office, the Office of Archaeology and Historic Preservation assists with archaeological permitting, nominations to the National Register of Historic Places and State Register of Historic Properties, certification of county and municipal preservation programs, approval of federal and state preservation tax credits, and review of the effects of federal projects on historic resources.
+As the State Historic Preservation Office, the Office of Archaeology and Historic Preservation (OAHP) assists with archaeological permitting, nominations to the National Register of Historic Places and State Register of Historic Properties, certification of county and municipal preservation programs, approval of federal and state preservation tax credits, and review of the effects of federal projects on historic resources.
 OAHP also maintains a database of archaeological and historic resources throughout Colorado.